 Melasma is a form of hyperpigmentation that results from hormonal changes in our body more commonly seen in women than men.
 This type of pigmentation is worsened with intense ultraviolet rays or intense heat.
 Melasma usually produces a pattern on the face often on the forehead, cheeks and upper lip.

 Example of patient with melasma hyperpigmentation on cheek and forehead

 The first step for minimizing melasma is wearing an SPF with IR protection.
-SkinMedica’s Total Defense and Repair SPF 34 or 50 offers protection from UVA, UVB and IR.
+SkinMedica’s Total Defense and Repair SPF 34 or 50 offers protection from UVA, UVB, and IR.
 This product is unique in it also offers anti-aging peptides.
-Next, using a skin lightener to inhibit the production of melanin and a retinol.
+Next, using a skin lightener to inhibit the production of melanin and retinol.
 We recommend the combination of SkinMedica’s Lytera and Retinol Complex.
-In-office we offer SkinCeuticals Advance Corrective peel which has shown to greatly minimize the appearance of melasma.
+In-office we offer SkinCeuticals Advance Corrective peel which has been shown to greatly minimize the appearance of melasma.
 We also recommend HALO, Scitons hybrid laser.
 A series of 3 peels or 1-2 laser treatments will greatly reduce the appearance of hyperpigmentation as well as rejuvenate the skin reversing signs of aging.